Seng3694/toolbelt/README.md

 #define TLBT_STATIC
 #include "deque.h"

+// it's completely fine to include it again with a different type parameter
+#define TLBT_T char*
+// necessary because "char*" can't be used in the name due to the asterisk
+// you can also wrap the pointer in a struct or typedef it
+#define TLBT_T_NAME str
+#define TLBT_STATIC
+#include "deque.h"

 int main(void) {
-  // deque type and functions defined now tlbt_deque_int d = {0};
+  // tlbt_deque_int/str type and functions are only defined in this file tlbt_deque_int d1 = {0};
+  tlbt_deque_str d2 = {0};
   // see deque.h and tests for usage
 }
 ```

-Defining and implementing in separate files for reuse:
+If you want to reuse your defined type, you should not include them statically in every source file but define and implement them in separate files:

 header file: